 - ¼ teaspoon garam masala

-- ¾ cup chicken broth
+- ½ cup chicken broth, or vegetable broth

-- 8 ounces chickpea rotini pasta
+- 8 ounces chickpea rotini pasta, or regular pasta

-- 1 14-ounce can coconut milk, use full-fat for best taste
+- 1 14-ounce can coconut milk.
+Use full-fat for best taste

 - 3 ounces fresh spinach, about ⅔ of a 5-ounce carton

-- Kosher salt, as desired (I use about ¾ teaspoon)
+- Kosher salt, as desired (I use about ½ teaspoon)

 - black pepper, as desired (I like ½ teaspoon freshly ground)